pashov/audits/solo/RollingDutchAuction-security-review.md

 }
 ```

 Where `windowExpiration` calls `fulfillWindow` with the latest `windowId` in itself.
-If any user manages to call `fulfilWindow` externally first, then the `window.processed` will be set to `true`, making the following check in `fulfillWindow`
+If any user manages to call `fulfillWindow` externally first, then the `window.processed` will be set to `true`, making the following check in `fulfillWindow`

 ```solidity
 if (window.processed) {